WINTER BREAK VOE REQUESTS

 Verification of Enrollment AND ATTENDANCE (VOE)

 In order to receive a driving permit from the Texas Department of Public Safety (DPS), a student will need a VOE (Verification of Enrollment and Attendance).
-Students must be at least 15 years old to get an VOE.
+Students must be at least 15 years old to get a VOE.

 To request a VOE, see Ms. Thompson in the LASA office.
 VOEs will be available for pick up from Ms. Thompson in the LASA main office (Suite 225) usually within 2 school days after you have submitted this form.
-You will receive an email when the VOE is ready for pick up.

 VOE/TEA POLICY (For Obtaining or Renewing a Driver's License)